OBD II System Codes

 - U indicates the network.

 3. The third digit indicates the area of the vehicle at fault.
-For example, a 3 indicates an ignition system misfire; a seven would indicate a problem with the transmission.
+For example, a 3 indicates an ignition system misfire; a 7 indicates a transmission problem.
 There are several.

 4. Both the fourth and fifth digits (01) indicate the specific area.
 For example, the code in the illustration indicates a misfire with the (01) #1 cylinder.
 A P0300 designates a random misfire.
 P0302 indicates a problem with the number two cylinder.

 OBD II Misfire Monitor

 The OBD II misfire detection monitor notifies the driver if a misfire is causing an engine to release excessive pollutants into the atmosphere.
 When levels exceed 1.5 times emission standards (Type B), the ECM illuminates the check engine light.
 When a misfire is bad enough to damage the catalytic converter (Type A), the check engine light will flash, notifying the driver of potential damage.

 Many manufacturers have monitors that use the crankshaft position sensor to monitor for misfires.
 When a misfire occurs, the crankshaft slows and speeds up when the next cylinder fires.
 The monitor registers this change in crankshaft speed as a misfire.